salcc/QuantumTransformers/README.md

 The folder structure of the project is as follows:

-- `quantum_transformers`: the library code for the quantum transformers, as well as for loading the data (`datasets.py`) and training the models (`training.py`).
+- `quantum_transformers/`: the library code for the quantum transformers, as well as for loading the data (`datasets.py`) and training the models (`training.py`).
-  - `quantum_transformers/qmlperfcomp`: subproject to compare the performance of different quantum machine learning frameworks.
+  - `quantum_transformers/qmlperfcomp/`: subproject to compare the performance of different quantum machine learning frameworks.
 In particular, I evaluated [PennyLane](https://pennylane.ai/) and [TensorCircuit](https://tensorcircuit.readthedocs.io/) (spoiler: TensorCircuit is much faster).
 - `notebooks`: the notebooks used for evaluating the models and showing their usage and performance.
 Each notebook is named after the dataset it uses.
+  - `visualizations.ipynb`: notebook visualizing the image datasets.
-  - `classical`: classical counterparts as baselines.
+  - `classical/`: classical counterparts as baselines.
-  - `quantum`: the quantum transformers.
+  - `quantum/`: the quantum transformers.
 Additionally, `qvit_cerrat_et_al.ipynb` is a notebook trying to reproduce the results of ["Quantum Vision Transformers" by Cerrat et al.](https://arxiv.org/abs/2106.03173), although unsuccessfully.
-  - `quark-gluon-extra`: additional notebooks for the Quark-Gluon dataset for the paper.
-- `hpopt`: hyperparameter optimization scripts.
+- `hpopt/`: hyperparameter optimization scripts.
 The folder contains a README with instructions on how to run them.

 ## Datasets